lnicola/blog/content/mapping-my-walks-osrm-rust.md

 The `izip` macro comes from [`itertools`](https://crates.io/crates/itertools) and lets us iterate over the multiple collections at once.

-You can also notice that this implementation keeps the points in memory (twice, even).
+Note that the implementation keeps all the points in memory (twice, even).
-While somewhat common, but I'm not too fond of this approach.
-Normally I would dump the points to disk and read them back, but I want to keep the code simple for this blog post.
+Normally I would dump the points to disk and read them back, but it would make the code harder to follow in a blog post.
 In any case, this doesn't dominate our memory usage.

 ## Calling into OSRM